Rope Drop News

 The move for most people is simple.
 Pick a value night, buy a single night ticket, and skip the Express pass, because on a quiet September Wednesday the standby lines are short enough that you will get through the houses without it.
 Save the Express money for food, or for a peak night when the lines are genuinely brutal.

 If you can only go on a busy weekend or in late October, that math flips.
 A Universal Express pass turns a night where you might see four houses into one where you see all of them.
-And if you plan to come back more than twice across the season, wait for the multi night Frequent Fear passes, which had not been priced yet as of late June and usually pay for themselves by the third visit.
+And if you plan to come back more than twice across the season, wait for the multi night Frequent Fear passes, which had not been priced yet as of early July and usually pay for themselves by the third visit.

 Prices above are the reported ranges circulating before the season, shown for comparison, not a quote.
 Universal prices every night individually.
 Parking is separate, and a daytime park ticket does not include the event.